 The University of North Carolina and the Research Triangle Park area are widely recognized as outstanding centers for biochemistry, chemical biology, and biomedical research.
 Postdoctoral colleagues in the Weeks lab participate in a rich, multidisciplinary, and collegial environment.
+This postdoctoral mentoring environment leads to consistent opportunities to achieve independent faculty positions or leadership roles in biotechnology companies.
 The town of Chapel Hill has a dynamic and humane environment, offers outstanding opportunities for coastal and mountain recreation, and is routinely ranked as one of the best cities in which to live in the US.

 Please send a cover letter, CV, and the names of three references to: